dexterford77/chessercise/README.md

 How to Use
 --------

+- Download the contents of this repository into a unique folder.
 - Run "chessercise.rb" in this folder using Ruby on the command line.
 - It will ask you to pick a valid chess piece.
 - It will ask you to select a valid location on the chessboard.